neerajmanivarnan/student-details-fetcher/README.md

 ## Description

-This is a simple Spring Boot project that fetches details from a student database using Spring REST.
+This is a simple Spring Boot project that fetches details from a student database using Spring REST and react as frontend.

 ## Stack Used

 - Spring Boot
 - Spring REST
 - Spring JPA
+- React
 - Hibernate
 - Apache Aiven (For hosting MySQL)
 - Apache Tomcat